 \subsubsection{7\,GHz Multi-Directional SS Maps}

-At 7\,GHz, Sionna was configured with TR38.901 directional antenna patterns oriented at eight principal angles $\{0^{\circ}, 45^{\circ}, \dots, 315^{\circ}\}$.
-For each Tx, eight SS maps were generated, representing beamformed coverage in different directions.
-Fig.~\ref{fig:sS_maps} shows an example set of directional maps $\{\mathbf{S}_{d1}, \mathbf{S}_{d2}, \dots, \mathbf{S}_{d8}\}$, showing beam concentration along pointing angles and variations caused by blockages.
+We assume that the 7,GHz site is co-located with the 3.5,GHz site.\footnote{In practical deployments, slight antenna reorientation or displacement does not affect the results, since the proposed design incorporates sparse 7,GHz SS samples as reference inputs.
+The effectiveness of calibration using sparse samples has been demonstrated in~\cite{li2024geo2sigmap}.} At 7\,GHz, Sionna is configured with TR38.901 directional antenna patterns oriented at eight principal angles $\{0^{\circ}, 45^{\circ}, \dots, 315^{\circ}\}$.
+For each transmitter, eight SS maps are generated, representing beamformed coverage in different directions.
+Fig.~\ref{fig:sS_maps} shows an example set of directional maps $\{\mathbf{S}_{d1}, \mathbf{S}_{d2}, \dots, \mathbf{S}_{d8}\}$, illustrating beam concentration along the pointing angles and variations caused by blockages.
 Table~\ref{tab:sim_params} highlights the parameters that differ from the 3.5\,GHz configuration.